jhull123/prof-dev/plan_fall_2025.md

 _Focus for this month_

 ## Week of 3 August

-- AI Engineering, Chapter 2
+- ✔ AI Engineering, Chapter 2

+## Week of 10 August
+- ✔ Complete AWS Dev environment for Battle Hexes Frontend
+- ✔ Register Domain for Battle Hexes and incoporate into AWS Dev environment

+## Week of 17 August

+- ✔ Complete AWS Dev environment for Battle Hexes (Backend, Frontend, cache controls)
+- ✔ Complete Databricks Fundamentals and post certification on LinkedIn
+- AI Engineering, Chapter 3
 - Add LCD project to LinkedIn
 - Refresh current position entry on LinkedIn profile
+- Start first learning course and project for Agentic AI

-## Week of 10 August
+## Week of 24 August

 - LinkedIn blog post: My SWE flow with AI

-## Week of 17 August

-## Week of 24 August
+- The Hundred Page Language Models Book, Chapter 1
+- Select other Gen AI courses and incorporate into learning path

 ## Week of 31 August